azlibdar/react-customs/CONTRIBUTING.md

 ### 5. Fixing Typos

-- Use the `typo-fix` branch for typo fixes.
+- Create the `typo-fix` branch for typo fixes.
 - If documentation needs to be corrected, make the necessary changes.
 - No version change is needed for typo fixes.